 For installation of multiple water heaters, ensure proper manifolding of the controls and common venting as outlined in the section below.
-Note that up to 20 water heaters can have maniolded gas lines, water lines, and controls, however, vent pipes can only be common vented for a maximum of 2 water heaters.
-For more than 2 water heater installations, multiple vent runs will be required.
+Note that up to 32 water heaters can be manifolded, however, gas lines, water lines, and vent pipes can only be common vented for a maximum of 12 water heaters.
+3" vent headers should only be used on 2 heater installations.
+Please refer to the Common Vent Installation Instructions for details on more than 2 heater set-ups.
 For manifold systems with built-in recirculation pump, the first water heater in the series must contain the built-in recirculation pump to ensure proper operation.
 Additional water heaters in the series can be recirculation or non-recirculation based on application requirements.